TeamFAPS/PSVita-RE-tools/README.md

 The original eboot will be replaced with the product of injection.
 Please make a backup to plan accordingly.

+NOTE: The product will run, however it will have slight changes that differentiates it from a eboot made with the official make-fself.

 ### Building:

 Dependencies: zlib